What is the operational auditing process?

 An operational audit examines the business processes and procedures within a company.
 This type of audit may overlap with other types of audits, such as:

-- Investigative audits: If a company discovers or suspects an error or security breach has occurred, they may conduct an investigative audit to determine its cause.
+- Investigative audits: If a company discovers or suspects an error or security breach has occurred, it may conduct an investigative audit to determine its cause.
 As part of this audit, they may assess the processes performed by an employee or department.
 The auditor may make suggestions to improve those processes or related procedures to ensure the issue does not occur in the future.

 - Compliance audits: This type of audit evaluates whether a company follows relevant external laws, along with internal policies.
 The auditor will assess current processes and procedures to ensure they meet any necessary standards or regulations related to the organization’s industry.
 A company may also have rules for conduct that all employees much follow, so the audit may inspect compliance with processes for hiring and firing employees, for example.